We are not overbreeding due to COVID . We have one litter planned for Fall of 2021 .

 If you are looking for a first-class, healthy dog that you and your family will enjoy living with, please give us a call or email us.
 We are always delighted to meet Weim lovers!
 We give preference to working/companion homes, where your dog will be part of the family.

 Pups come vet checked with first set of shots, health guarantee microchipped, CKC registered and lifetime of breeder support.
 Our dogs and puppies are raised as true members of our family.
 They are properly socialized with other dogs, farm animals and kids of all ages and are loved unconditionally!!!!.

 It´s a passion we share and they brighten up our lives

 Our kids love them and they love our kids!

-Don´t tell anybody but once in a while we put a little bit of butter on our kids feet and it´s a game where the first one who moves their feet when the weim licks it , loses!
+Don´t tell anybody, but once in a while we put a little bit of butter on our kids feet and it´s a game we call "Laugh Therapy" where the first one who moves their feet when the weim licks them , loses!